TimeMachine1994/081925-SvelteTweb/API_DOCUMENTATION.md

 ## Overview

-Tributestream provides a comprehensive API for user registration, memorial creation, and funeral director services.
+Tributestream provides a comprehensive API for user registration, event creation, and funeral director services.
 All endpoints implement pre-validation for optimal performance and consistent error handling.

 ## Authentication